 As Baby Boomers or Americans in general, we’re always looking for ways to slim down and stay healthy.
 The problem is, there are hidden ingredients in our foods that add weight no matter how hard we try to eat right.
 One reason we gain weight is that we use calorie-laden store-bought salad dressings.
 Homemade is always better for taste as well as our health.

-Here are 4 delicious homemade and healthy salad dressings I know you’ll love!
+Enjoy these homemade and healthy salad dressings

 - 2 Handfuls of chopped fresh basil